Monday, September 30, 2019

 1908 Renault X-1.
 This was the type used to ferry troops from Paris to the Battle of the Marne in 1914.

 1912 De Dion Bouton Type DE2 Coupe.
-Behind the De Dion is a Delage, which looks similar to the example formerly in the Percy Markham
+Behind the De Dion is a Delage, which looks similar to the example formerly in the Percy Markham. https://heinkelscooter.blogspot.com/2013/10/percy-markham-collection-auction.html

 1911 Rolls-Royce Silver Ghost, 1913 Studebaker and 1913 Wander Puppchen

 1915 Wanderer Puppchen.
-Wanderer started building typewriters and bicycles before moving into motorcycles.
-They began building cars in 1911 with the Puppchen.
+Wanderer started building typewriters and bicycles in the late 19th century before moving into motorcycles.
+In 1911 they made the jump to automobiles with the Puppchen.
 The Puppchen was a pleasant and popular small car seating two in tandem.

 1914 Panhard Levassor Type 26.
 The French Panhard and Levassor was a pioneer of automobile design.
 They developed the 'Panhard System' of front mounted engine and rear wheel drive and the 'Panhard Rod' suspension system, both of which remain standard to this day.